tomarp/auditory_stimulation/protocol.md

 # Title: "Prefrontal Laterality Modulation Through Targeted Auditory Beat Stimulation During Multimodal Cognitive Tasks"

 **Abstract**
 This study investigates how auditory beat stimulation modulates prefrontal hemispheric asymmetry and autonomic nervous system activity during cognitively demanding tasks under different lighting conditions.
-Participants (N=30) will perform verbal-logical (left hemisphere dominant) and visual-spatial (right hemisphere dominant) tasks under two auditory conditions: 10Hz binaural beats (440±10Hz) and 40Hz monaural amplitude-modulated tones (440Hz carrier), each paired in two groups Group-A: Red with 10Hz & 40Hz auditory condiitons; Group-B: Green with 10Hz & 40Hz auditory conditions.
+Participants (N=30) will perform verbal-logical (left hemisphere dominant) and visual-spatial (right hemisphere dominant) tasks under two auditory conditions: 10Hz binaural beats (440±10Hz) and 40Hz monaural amplitude-modulated tones (440Hz carrier), each paired in two groups Group-A: Red with 10Hz & 40Hz auditory condiitons; Group-B: Blue with 10Hz & 40Hz auditory conditions.
 Red light therapy has been shown to enhance cognitive function by improving mitochondrial activity, increasing ATP production, and enhancing regional cerebral blood flow, which may benefit tasks requiring attention and memory[a][b][c].
 Additionally, red light has been linked to improved executive function and memory in patients with traumatic brain injuries[b][d].
-While the effects of green light on cognition are less documented, it is hypothesized to promote visual attention and potentially improve cognitive performance in tasks requiring logical abilities.
-Prefrontal beta-gamma asymmetry indices will be calculated from 4-channel EEG recordings, while autonomic activity will be monitored through heart rate variability (RMSSD) and electrodermal phasic responses.
+Blue light exposure is known to enhance alertness and improve performance on cognitive tasks, particularly those requiring attention and working memory.
+It increases activation in brain regions associated with executive functions, such as the dorsolateral and ventrolateral prefrontal cortex Prefrontal beta-gamma asymmetry indices will be calculated from 4-channel EEG recordings, while autonomic activity will be monitored through heart rate variability (RMSSD) and electrodermal phasic responses.
 This study aims to elucidate how the combination of auditory stimulation and lighting conditions influences cognitive task performance and physiological responses.

 #### **Abstract References**
 - **Red Light Effects**: Red light therapy enhances cognitive function by improving mitochondrial activity, increasing ATP production, and enhancing regional cerebral blood flow, benefiting tasks requiring attention and memory[a][b][c].
 It also improves executive function and memory in patients with traumatic brain injuries[b][d].
-- **Green Light Effects**: Although less documented, green light is hypothesized to promote visual attention and potentially improve cognitive performance in logical tasks.
+- **Blue Light Effects**: Alertness and Cognitive Performance, Working Memory [h]; Reaction Time and Attention[i],
 - **Auditory Stimulation**: The study examines the effects of 10Hz binaural beats and 40Hz monaural AM tones on hemispheric asymmetry and autonomic activity.
 - **Physiological Measures**: EEG and autonomic measures (RMSSD, EDA) are used to assess physiological responses during tasks.
 - - **Physiological Measures**: EEG and autonomic measures (RMSSD, EDA) are used to assess physiological responses during tasks[e][f].